jitterted/yacht-tdd/README.md

    [ ] Need to reflect this constraint in the user interface

-[ ] Rule: Game is over when all categories have been assigned - UI will take player to "game over" page when done
+[ ] Rule: Game is over when all categories have been assigned - UI will take the player to "game over" page when done

-   [X] Implemented this rule at the domain Game level [ ] Create "game over" page
+   [X] Implemented this rule at the domain Game level [X] Create "game over" page
    [ ] Don't forget to refactor Game!!

 [ ] Add other scoring categories (should total 12 categories, which means 12 rounds):